Baltic Assembly: Sessions

 There are ordinary and extraordinary Sessions.
 The ordinary Session is convened once a year, as a concluding forum of a country's presidency, which proceeds according to a yearly rotation principle in Estonia, Latvia, and Lithuania.
 Before 2003 there were two Sessions a year – in spring and autumn, and countries - participants had half a year presidency.

-Any national delegation may propose that an extraordinary session is held.
-On 8–9 February 1998 in Helsinki, Finland, following to the 2nd Joint Meeting of the Nordic Council and the Baltic Assembly, the first Extraordinary Session of the Baltic Assembly took place.
-The second Extraordinary Session of the Baltic Assembly was held on 27–29 April 2005 in Pärnu, Estonia, following to the 5th Joint Meeting of the Baltic Assembly and the Nordic Council.
+Any national delegation may propose that an extraordinary session be held.
+On 8–9 February 1998 in Helsinki, Finland, following the 2nd Joint Meeting of the Nordic Council and the Baltic Assembly, the first Extraordinary Session of the Baltic Assembly took place.
+The second Extraordinary Session of the Baltic Assembly was held on 27–29 April 2005 in Pärnu, Estonia, following the 5th Joint Meeting of the Baltic Assembly and the Nordic Council.

 Committees

 The following are the standing committees: